babelouest/glewlwyd/docs/OIDC.md

 If the selected value is `pairwise`, the `sub` value in access tokens and id tokens will have a different values for clients of differents `sector_identifier_uri` or if the `sector_identifier_uri` is empty, for different clients.

+### Supported scopes

+Specify the list of scopes available in the property `scopes_supported` in the discovery endpoint.

+Important note: This list has no effect on what scopes are actually allowed by users for clients in the plugin instance, because by design, all scopes are available fo use.
+The availability of a scope for a user to a client depends on the configuration of those 3 items, and you can't restrict the use of some socpes in the OpenID Connect plugin.

+The meaning of existence of this list is to allow the administrator to choose which scopes will be shown on the discovery endpoint.

+Therefore, the administrator can chose to show in the discovery endpoint all scopes, only `openid` (which is mandatory in the specification) or a subset of all scopes available, including `openid`.

 ### JWT Type

 Algorithm used to sign access tokens and ID Tokens.